kdeldycke/click-extra/docs/platforms.md

 ## OS families

-All platforms are grouped in sets of non-overlaping families:
+All platforms are grouped in sets of non-overlpaping families:

 <!-- NON_OVERLAPPING_GROUPS-graph-start -->